-A crawl space vapor barrier is one of the most important pieces of equipment in your house, even though you are only likely to see it when it comes time to actually change it for a new one.
+A crawl space vapor barrier is one of the most essential pieces of equipment in your house, even though you are only likely to see it when it comes time actually to change it for a new one.

-When it comes to keeping your house in good order, one of the most neglected places in your house is likely to be your crawl space.
+When it comes to keeping your house in good order, one of the most neglected places in your home is likely to be your crawl space.
 Thanks to the humidity of so many regions, your crawl space may be filled with water, mildew, mold, rodents, insects, and other things that can put your health at risk.

 What is a crawl space vapor barrier?

-A crawl space vapor barrier is a barrier that will prevent air from entering your crawl space, but will still allow you to remove the barrier to gain access to the crawl space.
-The vapor barrier is a vital part of keeping your crawl space from becoming soaked with water, and you will find that your crawl space vapor barrier is as important as a crawl space fan or dehumidifier.
+A crawl space vapor barrier is a barrier that will prevent air from entering your crawl space but will still allow you to remove the wall to gain access to the crawl space.
+The vapor barrier is a vital part of keeping your crawl space from becoming soaked with water, and you will find that your crawl space vapor barrier is as essential as a crawl space fan or dehumidifier.

 Why do I need a crawl space vapor barrier?

 Water is a constant threat to your house, and it has three means of entering your crawl space:

-- The groundwater could rise up and cause a flood your home
+- The groundwater could rise and cause a flood your home

 - The air around your home contains moisture, and that humidity tends to remain as close to the ground as possible.

-- You have a number of pipes and tubes in your home, and these can often break and leak into your crawl space.
+- You have several pipes and tubes in your home, and these can often break and leak into your crawl space.

-This moisture can pose a serious health risk to anyone in your household.
-You will sometimes find things like, bugs, insects, rats, and other health risks tend to live in a damp or wet crawl space.
+This moisture can pose a severe health risk to anyone in your household.
+You will sometimes find things like bugs, insects, rats, and other health risks that tend to live in a damp or wet crawl space.
 If the infestation of your crawl space continues, you may find that you are facing serious health problems thanks to the many germs and creatures that are growing in your crawl space.